 You may be going on vacation, but your car has plenty of work to do.
 Make sure it is ready for the long road-trip ahead by following these pretrip maintenance tips.

-1. Check the oil Check the level and condition of the car's motor oil.
+Check the level and condition of the car’s motor oil.

 “Change the oil every 3,000 to 5,000 miles or follow what’s in the owner’s manual,” says Lauren J. Fix, a consumer auto expert and an ASE certified engineer.
 If it’s time for an oil change, be sure to get it done before your trip.

-2. Inspect the battery Make sure your car's battery and cables are securely attached and free of corrosion.
+Make sure your car’s battery and cables are securely attached and free of corrosion.
 Car batteries typically last three to five years.

 “If you’re in that three- to five-year window, you may want to consider replacing the battery,” says Bill Csogi, a 22-year ASE certified master mechanic and owner of the Car Critic in Naples, Fla.

-3. Try the lights It's important that you're able to see and be seen on the road.
+It’s important that you’re able to see and be seen on the road.
 So check headlights, brake lights and turn signals and replace any burned-out lights.

-4. Kick the tires Take a close look at your tires.
+Take a close look at your tires.
 Good, well-maintained tires are critical to braking and steering.

 “Make sure the tread is OK and there are no gouges in the sidewall of the tires,” says David Bennett, manager of automotive programs at AAA.
 “Sometimes someone may hit a curb and it may pierce the sidewall of the tire.”